skamalj/datagenerator/Readme.md

 >`npm install`

 ## Record Configuration
-Record configuration is in `config` file and uses YAML format.
+Record configuration is in schema file and uses YAML format.
+Default is schema/config.yaml.

 Each entry in config file denotes the field in the record and the Faker functions which needs to be called.
 Its format is as below:-
 ```